Vanderbilt Gifted Education Institute

 The Tennessee Employment Standard

-During this two week experience participants will explore the nature and needs of academically gifted learners, including those who are low income and culturally different.
-Each day will encompass meaningful learning experiences, lectures from national experts in gifted education, and opportunities to interact with other education professionals.
-In this workshop you will also practice methods for differentiating curriculum and discuss strategies for meeting the needs of gifted students.
-Click here for more information about this training.
+During year-round experience participants will explore the nature and needs of academically gifted learners, including those who are low income and culturally diverse backgrounds.
+Workshop sessions will take place on select evenings and weekends throughout the year.
+Each meeting will encompass meaningful learning experiences, lectures from national experts in gifted education, and opportunities to interact with other education professionals.
+Participants will practice methods for differentiating curriculum and will discuss strategies for meeting the needs of gifted students.
+Click here for more information about The Tennessee Employment Standard, including specific meeting dates.

 For additional information about dates, times, and session locations, please contact Sarah DeLisle (firstname.lastname@example.org or 615.322.3179).